Vitto Brown: AS Monaco (2024–2025)

 On June 27, 2024, Brown signed with AS Monaco of the LNB Pro A and the EuroLeague.

-Beşiktaş (2025–present)
+Beşiktaş (2025–2026)

 On July 12, 2025, he signed with Beşiktaş Gain of the Basketbol Süper Ligi (BSL).
+He spent one season in Istanbul before mutually parting ways with the club in July 2026.

+San-en NeoPhoenix (2026–present)

+On July 24, 2026, Brown officially opened a new chapter in his career by signing with San-en NeoPhoenix of the Japanese B.League.

 The Basketball Tournament

 Brown joined Big X, a team composed primarily of former Big Ten players in The Basketball Tournament 2020.
 He had three rebounds in a 79–74 win over alternate D2 in the first round.